 While a wealth of resources are available for tracing the roots of white families, the sources for black families are much more limited.
-Like the Island tombstone in our masthead, some information is accessible, but much is buried.
+Some information is accessible, but much is buried.
 Census records are less complete, official documents are less detailed, and birth/death data are fragmentary.

-The information on this site is intended to fill a critical gap, and can provide a beginning point for those wishing to learn about the families of color on Chincoteague Island.
+The information on this site is intended to fill a critical gap, and can provide a beginning point for those wishing to learn about the black families of the County.
 In addition to a genealogical database, the site also contains useful information extracted from the US Census and other sources.
 While far from complete, these data can provide a beginning point for investigation of more complete sources, either online or in local libraries.

-Both because the history of Chincoteague is intimately connected to that of Accomac County, and because future widening of the scope of information covered here is anticipated, the URL AccomacRoots was chosen.
+This work began with an interest in the small 1800's community of Oldfield, located on what is now Keys Chapel Road.
 It is our desire that this resource will grow through additional contributors.
 We welcome the participation of others in our effort.

 We encourage the submission of family trees, pictures, personal accounts, articles, and other historical and genealogical information for inclusion on these pages.

-** The Chincoteague Cultural Alliance (CCA) is a non-profit (501c3), tax-exempt organization formed to enhance community life on Chincoteague Island and the Eastern Shore by fostering and promoting the growth and vitality of the arts and culture.
+* FrederickRoots.com is a subsidiary of its sister site, AccomacRoots.com.
+AccomacRoots centers on the African American history of Accomack County, Virginia and is affiliated with the Chincoteague Cultural Alliance (CCA), a non-profit (501c3), tax-exempt organization formed to enhance community life on Chincoteague Island and the Eastern Shore by fostering and promoting the growth and vitality of the arts and culture.

 ** Manumission is the act of freeing a slave, normally either by deed or last will and testament.
 In many cases, freedom came about as a result of the conclusion of the Civil War.